 - Locating and categorizing cracks, voids, honeycombing, and other defects in a concrete structure

 - Determining the concrete uniformity prior to core cutting, load testing, or other more expensive or disruptive tests

 - Monitoring strength development related to formwork removal, cessation of curing, and load application

 - Determining the position, quantity, or condition of reinforcement

 - Confirming or locating suspected deterioration of concrete resulting from such factors as overloading, fatigue, external or internal chemical attack or change, fire, explosion, environmental effects

 - Assessing the potential durability of concrete while monitoring long-term changes in properties

-Windsor Probe - The Windsor Probe offers rapid, accurate determinations of concrete compressive strength.
-This method uses a hardened steel probe driven by a powder-actuated charge to penetrate the surface of concrete.
+- Windsor Probe - Offers rapid, accurate determinations of concrete compressive strength.
+This method uses a hardened steel probe driven by a powder-actuated charge to penetrate the surface of the concrete.
 A manufacturer provides a chart of Moh’s hardness for aggregate versus penetration depth in order to obtain the concrete strength.

-When to use- Maturity testing is a good option if you need a simple and reliable way of estimating early-age strength of concrete for safe removal of formwork, and to reduce delays in putting pavements and structures into service.
+- When to use- Maturity testing is a good option if you need a simple and reliable way of estimating the early-age strength of concrete for the safe removal of formwork, and to reduce delays in putting pavements and structures into service.

 We hope our guide has made it easier to choose your ideal testing method.
 For a complete list visit our Non-Destructive Testing Equipment page!